hs950559/coryrylan.com/_posts/2017-02-23-angular-ng-if-and-ng-else-for-async-data-binding.md

 templates.

 When building Angular applications its likely you are working with Observables (specifically RxJS) to handle asynchronous data.
 Typically we get this async data through Angular's Http service which returns a Observable with our data response.
+We will cover three different ways of data binding and the last being the new ngIf / ngElse feature.

+-  <a href="/blog/angular-async-data-binding-with-ng-if-and-ng-else#manual-subscription-management">Manual Subscription Management<a>
+-  <a href="/blog/angular-async-data-binding-with-ng-if-and-ng-else#async-pipe-and-the-share-operator">Async Pipe and the Share Operator<a>
+-  <a href="/blog/angular-async-data-binding-with-ng-if-and-ng-else#ngfor-and-ngelse">NgFor and NgElse<a>

+## Manual Subscription Management

-In this next example we are going to bind some user data to a component from a artificially created Observable that emulates a slow api connection instead of calling an API directly.
+In this first example we are going to bind some user data to a component from a artificially created Observable that emulates a slow api connection instead of calling an API directly.
+We will also cover the various ways we can bind to an Observable.

 <pre class="language-typescript">
 <code>
 {% raw %}
-import { Component, HostListener } from '@angular/core';
+import { Component } from '@angular/core';
 import { Observable } from 'rxjs/Observable';
+import { Subscription } from 'rxjs/Subscription';
 import 'rxjs/add/observable/of';
 import 'rxjs/add/operator/delay';